Humanities Definition: What are the Humanities?

 Each speaker offers a specialized program, and many speakers offer multiple programs.
 Some presentations are specific to the South Dakota and Northern Plains experiences, while others explore greater themes of society and the human experience.

-For a $50 application fee, the Reading Group Toolkit includes up to 30 copies of any title from the council's lending library and an SDHC scholar to lead a book discussion for the group.
+For a $50 application fee, Book Club to Go includes up to 30 copies of any title from the council's lending library and an SDHC scholar to lead a book discussion for the group.
 Groups can choose from more than 30 titles.

 Our discussion leaders and lending library provide yet another avenue for studying humanities and literature and engaging in meaningful discussions.
 Participants learn more about books, authors and each other.